richawo/minimal-llm-ui/README.md

 * Memory-based Context Storage: Keep track of context in memory, ensuring smooth interactions even when switching between models.
 * Conversation History: Save conversations in a local database, allowing you revisit them at a later date.
 * Prompt Templating: Create parameter driven prompt templates to improve reuse.
+* Custom API Endpoint: If Ollama is running on a different host/device, easily configure a custom base URL.

 Technical Details
 ----------------